Clinical Research Coordinator I

 schedule a phlebotomist to attend each study session.

-group with weekly phone calls to teach safe infant care, and to schedule
+with weekly phone calls to teach a multisensory infant massage, and to

-- Able to multi-task, take initiative, be organized, and work well within a small research team.
+to multi-task, take initiative, be organized, and work well within a small

 - Bachelor's degree or equivalent advanced learning attained through experience required.